 For amps, I like a couple of brands:

 Victoria -- I've had a couple Victorias over the years, and I always enjoyed trying out guitars through them at TrueTone.
-Victoria made the short-lived Gretsch Executive and Playboy models a few years back, and they were sweet.
+Victoria made the short-lived Gretsch Executive, Variety, and Playboy models a few years back, and they were sweet.
 I had an Executive briefly.
 And by coincidence, I met Mark Baier, the owner of Victoria, at a NAMM soiree a few years back and he offered to build me another amp just like the Gretsch.
 But I recently mentioned on Facebook that I missed having that Gretsch Executive, and wouldn't you know it, my friend Don Birchett saw that and offered to sell me his.
-Even though I'm without a day job right now, I jumped at the chance and drove out to Arizona one day to pick it up.
+Even though I was without a day job at the time, I jumped at the chance and drove out to Arizona one day to pick it up.
 And am I glad I did.

 Cave Valley Amps -- A friend named Ethan whom I met at a Gretsch Roundup builds amps called Cave Valley Amps.
 He not only builds the amps, he makes all the cabinets by hand, and they're beautiful.
 I, well, my wife actually won it, but she gave me custody, won a small one called the Super 8, an 8-watt, Gretschy-looking practice amp, in a raffle, and while it's only loud enough to practice with, it's a fine-sounding little amp.
 A couple years later, he made me an offer I couldn't refuse on a larger, 18-watt combo called the Kharma 18.
 Its 12" speaker can crank and it's a great amp to gig with.
 And it plays very well with pedals.